GeoNode/documentation/install/advanced/core/index.rst

 ....................................................

 In this section we are going to install the ``PostgreSQL`` packages along with the ``PostGIS`` extension.
 Those steps must be done **only** if you don't have the DB already installed on your system.

+.. warning:: PostgreSQL and PostGIS needs to be installed in the virtual envirorment?
+If don't, specify it.

 .. code-block:: shell